A Comprehensive Review of General Body Muscles: Anatomy, Function, and Exercises

 Q: Should I train each muscle group every day?

-A: No. Muscles need time to recover and rebuild.
+A: No. On the flip side, muscles need time to recover and rebuild.
 A well-structured workout routine incorporates rest days to allow for muscle repair and growth.

 Q: What if I experience muscle pain that doesn't subside?